Saturday, September 29, 7 PM, The Forum

 Thursday, May 2, 7 PM, Monroe B, Reading and Book-Signing

 Free and Open to the Public

 Friday, May 3, 12 PM, Monroe B, Playwriting Workshop

 Free and Open to the MCC Community

 This competition encourages MCC students to write plays for an audience, to provide MCC students a competitive venue for their scripts, to offer winning playwrights the opportunity to see their scripts performed as staged readings with an eye towards future play development, and to offer VaPA students the opportunity to participate in the new-play-development process.
 Three winning playwrights receive cash prizes.
-One winning playwright also will have his/her play submitted to a nationwide competition and performed at MuCCC on Atlantic Avenue as part of Rochester’s Annual College Theatre Festival.
+One winning playwright also will have his/her play submitted to a nationwide competition.
 Scripts will be accepted for consideration beginning in September.

 The Sixth Act also will continue to develop Drama on Demand, now as a Video Library.
 This popular program now features web-based, filmed versions of VaPA students performing scenes from published plays so these scenes can be used as co-curricular tools across campus.